wavemotion-dave/ColecoDS/README.md

 * The auto-detection on KONAMI8, KONAMI-SCC and ASCII8/16 mappers is pretty good... but some games don't detect well - you should try various mappers if the "larger than 64K" game won't run.
 * Occasionally one ROM won't run but an alternate dump might.
 For example, the 384K version of R-Type is a bit of a mess for the emulator to handle, but someone made a clean 512K version that loads and runs great.
 * With a little diligence in trying different mapping/BIOS combinations, you should be able to achieve a 97% run rate on MSX1 games.
-* MSX2 games are not supported and will not run.
+* MSX2 games are not supported and will not run - the VDP is different enough.
+Try MSXDS for a full-featured DS/DSi emulator for the full range of MSX computers.

 MSX is not a single machine but a standard - there are lots of machines and lots of BIOS files.
 The one I did most of my testing is MSX.ROM with a CRC32 of 94ee12f3 - this is the one used by many other MSX emulators.
 ColecoDS also supports a number of other specific machines - see the BIOS section above for details on those roms.

 MSX1 cassettes are supported in .CAS format.
 You can use the START and SELECT buttons for the common bload or run commands (or use the Cassette menu for more choices).

 MSX1 disks are supported in .DSK format.
-The files must be raw sector dumps and the file must be exactly 360K (SS) or 720K (DS) in size to detect properly (typical of the .dsk images you find 'out there').
+The files must be raw sector dumps and the file must be exactly 360K (SS) or 720K (DS) in size to detect properly (very typical of the .dsk images you find 'out there').
+If a program writes to a disk, be sure to use the Cassette/Disk menu and save the disk back out to the SD card if you really want the changes to stick.

 The MSX memory is based on which MSX rom BIOS you are using:
 ```